widgetti/solara/solara/website/pages/docs/content/10-guides/41-asset-files.md

     └── favicon.png
 ```

-All assets file are served under `/static/assets/<filename>`, but how the assets go to the browser is considered an implementation detail (we could bundle/minimize the css for instance).
+All assets files are served under `/static/assets/<filename>`, but how the assets go to the browser is considered an implementation detail (we could bundle/minimize the css for instance).

 Putting the `assets` directory 1 level higher than the `pages` directory avoids name collision with pages.